 Lasionycta quadrilunata (Grote, 1874)

-Lasionycta quadrilunata is a small day-flying noctuid moth (FW length 11 - 12 mm) with dark gray to olive-gray forewings with obscure markings and white hindwing with black large discal spot and marginal band that flies over alpine tundra in northern British Columbia in our region.
+Lasionycta quadrilunata is a small, day-flying noctuid moth (FW length 11 - 12 mm) that flies over alpine tundra in northern British Columbia in our region.
+It has dark gray to olive-gray forewings with obscure markings and white hindwings with large, black discal spots and marginal bands.
 The forewing is slightly pointed at the apex and is uniform dark gray to olive-gray in color.
 The lines and spots are faint darker gray.
 The antemedial line is sinuous, bent at the veins, and the postmedial line is scalloped.
 A row of dark spots is present in the subterminal area in some specimens.
 The hindwing is off-white with black large square or ovoid discal spot and sharply defined marginal band on the outer third of the wing.
 The hindwing fringe is white, sometimes slightly yellowish.
 The head and thorax are dark gray.
 The male antenna is beadlike or weakly biserrate.

 Two subspecies of L. quadrilunata are recognized.
 The nominate subspecies is restricted to the mountains of Colorado.
 It has lighter-colored forewings with contrasting dark markings.
 Our populations are assigned to L. q. yukona Lafontaine, characterized by darker gray color and obscure markings.

 This species occurs over alpine tundra above timberline, particularly on dry, rocky scree slopes.
 It may be locally common in this restricted habitat.